googleinterns/vm-network-migration/README.md

 * NEG
 ### How to migrate a load balancer?
 A load balancer is not a GCE resource, but a combination of different GCE resources.
-You can try to migrate a load balancer's forwarding rule so that the tool will migrate all the resources in this load balancer.
+You can try to migrate a load balancer's forwarding rule so that the tool will migrate all the resources in use by this load balancer.
 ## Characteristics:
 * The tool has simple validation checks before the migration starts.
 If the resource can not be migrated, the migration process will not start and won't affect the original resource.
-* In some cases, the validation checks are ok, but the resource is still not able to be safely migrated, the migration will fail and rollback the resource to its original network.
+* In some cases, the validation checks are passed, but the resource is still not able to be safely migrated, the migration will fail and rollback the resource to its original network.
 A 'MigrationFailed' error will raise after the rollback finishes.
+With the rollback mechanism, the tool can preserve the target resource's original configuration if the migration fails.
 ## Limitations
 ### General limitations:
 * You should not manually change any GCE resources during the migration.
 Otherwise, some errors might happen.
 E.g., resources that can not be found or out of quota issues.